Resources & Scholarships for Homeless Students

 More College Students Are Homeless or Experiencing Home Insecurity

-Nearly half of the students who responded to The Hope Center #RealCollege survey reported being home insecure in the previous year.
-Unlike homeless students, students who face home insecurity do have fixed housing, but their situation is precarious.
+Home insecurity is a serious issue, especially for college students.
+Unlike homeless students, students who face home insecurity have fixed housing, but their situation is precarious.
 They may be at high risk of losing their housing, for instance, or they may be living with more people than their housing allows in order to make ends meet.
-Home insecurity is a serious issue, especially for college students: The federal government’s 2018 U.S. Government Accountability Office (GAO) report stated that insufficient food and housing “undermines postsecondary educational experiences and credential attainment for many of today’s college students.”
+The National Postsecondary Student Aid Study data reveals that 8% undergraduates and 4.6% of graduate students report experiencing homelessness.
 Housing insecurity is serious and widespread, and it affects students across demographics.

 Which Students Are More at Risk?